 Life can be overwhelming.
 Sometimes it's hard to know where to turn for help.

-A free, virtual mental health program offering Arkansans of all ages help with mental health issues, AR ConnectNow provides the support you need to overcome any obstacle you face, from common stress to substance abuse to depression.
+A virtual mental health program offering Arkansans of all ages help with mental health issues, AR ConnectNow provides the support you need to overcome any obstacle you face, from common stress to substance abuse to depression.

 Whether you have a chronic mental health condition or are struggling with a new issue, you can call AR ConnectNow 24 hours a day, seven days a week to schedule an appointment with a licensed therapist.
 During your sessions, your therapist will provide the comprehensive behavioral health treatment you need for your mental, emotional and physical wellness.